 Once awarded, all of the newly funded subrecipients will participate in an Implementation Meeting to initiate project activities.
 The Implementation Meetings are established to help ensured all subrecipients understand the CDBG program, to review the subrecipient agreement, learn of the program reporting requirements, and to foster the success of the newly funded CDBG projects.
-During the 2021 Program Year, despite the lasting challenges of the Coronavirus Pandemic, the WVDED administered approximately 68 CDBG-funded projects (primarily water, sewer, and broadband projects) in various stages of design, implementation, and construction.
-The open and active projects represented \$4,186,784.87 in CDBG funds expended throughout the 2021 Program Year.
-As noted in the 2020 CAPER, CDBG-funded projects progressed very slowly in PY2020, and in some cases halted, due to the COVID-19 Pandemic.
-In PY2021, a total of 11 Infrasturecutre Projects reached project completion; however, the disruption in the various supply chains and exorbitant increased cost of materials has prevented most projects from progressing.
-In several cases, projects are now in the process of identifying and securing alternative funding in hopes of project completion.
-The 11 projects completed in PY2021 benefited approximately 12,286 West Virginians with potable water and/or adequate sewer services.
+During the 2022 Program Year, despite the lingering challenges related to the global supply chain crisis and increased material costs, the WVDED administered approximately 80 CDBG/CDBG-CV-funded projects (primarily water, sewer, and broadband projects) in various stages of design, implementation, and construction.
+The open and active projects represented \$4,186,784.87 in CDBG funds expended throughout the 2022 Program Year.
+Unfortunately, in PY2022, no CDBG/CDBG-CV projects reached project completion.
+The lack of progress was primarily due to to continued disruptions in various supply chains, exorbitant increased cost of materials, and significant turnover at WVDED.
+During the program year, 4 of 5 project managers and the CDBG Programs Manager resigned from their positions.
+With this change in staffing, much time has been needed to fill vacancies and provide adequate training.